tinythings/bunkerbox/docs/guides/persistence.md

 session_mb: 50
 ```

 Set `session_mb: 0` to disable the loop image entirely.
-The app writes directly to the virtio-fs mount.
+The app writes directly to the virtio-fs mount (`HOME=/tmp/bunkerbox-home`).
 This removes the size cap and crash recovery but avoids the copy overhead on startup and exit.

 ## Encrypting secrets